-Blue Roof Rainwater Attenuation Systems RAINWATER ATTENUATION FOR BLUE/GREEN ROOFS
+Blue Green Roof Rainwater Attenuation Systems RAINWATER ATTENUATION FOR BLUE/GREEN ROOFS

 Blue, green and blue/green roofs have an increasingly important role to play in the creation of the sustainable urban environments which society needs and demands.
-Blue green roof drainage systems provide numerous benefits including urban heat island mitigation, rainwater harvesting, and reduced noise and air pollution.
+Blue green roofs are ideal flat roof drainage systems and provide numerous benefits including urban heat island mitigation, rainwater harvesting, and reduced noise and air pollution.
 In addition, local planning guidance increasingly recommends the use of blue green infrastructure as part of a roof build up wherever possible.

 As a leading construction products manufacturer, we have an important role to play.
 Our ACO RoofBloxx rainwater attenuation system is designed specifically as a green roof drainage layer for use on blue, green and blue/green roof construction applications.
 Fully compatible with other ACO drainage systems as well as ACO Pipe™ products, ACO RoofBloxx can store rainwater at source to control surface water run-off.
 It can also be used to create passive irrigation systems.

 Overview of current design practice